Error correction code

-How it works
+Method

 ECC is accomplished by adding redundancy to the transmitted information using an algorithm.
 A redundant bit may be a complicated function of many original information bits.
 The original information may or may not appear literally in the encoded output; codes that include the unmodified input in the output are systematic, while those that do not are non-systematic.

-A simplistic example of ECC is to transmit each data bit 3 times, which is known as a (3,1) repetition code.
-Through a noisy channel, a receiver might see 8 versions of the output, see table below.
+A simplistic example of ECC is to transmit each data bit three times, which is known as a (3,1) repetition code.
+Through a noisy channel, a receiver might see eight versions of the output, see table below.

 This allows an error in any one of the three samples to be corrected by "majority vote", or "democratic voting".
 The correcting ability of this ECC is: